Authentic Lessons for 21st Century Learning

 Summary

 Students will listen to an engaging speech and record their thoughts.
 Students will then choose a topic of their interest and write down all they know about the topic in a two-minute paper.
 Students will learn more about preparing a speech and discuss their learning with their peers.
 They will create an outline for a speech along with cue cards over their chosen topic.
-Students will record themselves delivering the speech in Flip and complete a self-reflection rubric.
+Students will record themselves delivering the speech in Padlet and complete a self-reflection rubric.

 Essential Question